 Loving the oceans and wildlife, helping to protect them is high on Amanda's personal and business agenda.
 SUP in a Bag aims high, embedding sustainable practices in everyday business.
 Amanda organises waterway litter picks and promotes environmental issues at every opportunity.
 With a bit of citizen science SUP in a Bag gets paddlers involved in Grey Seal research by reporting sightings, as well as spotting and recording other finds such as Mermaid’s Purses.

-Amanda has worked in Sports Development, Play Work and University Adventurous Activities sectors and is a qualified Canoe Coach (including SUP), Yacht Skipper, power boater, has First Aid at Sea, Off-site Safety Management, Basic Expedition Leadership and has a Foundation in Water Safety and Rescue.
+Amanda has worked in Sports Development, Play Work and University Adventurous Activities sectors.
+She is a qualified Canoe Coach (including SUP), Yacht Skipper, power boater, has First Aid at Sea, Off-site Safety Management, Basic Expedition Leadership and a Foundation in Water Safety and Rescue.
 Amanda particularly enjoys introducing beginners and seeing what’s around the corner.

 There’s a lot of fun and laughter to be had too.

 SUP in a Bag is a member of Visit Cornwall and St Agnes Chamber of Commerce.

 Favourite part of the job: "Meeting new people, and maybe seeing the expression on their face as they bob back up from the water having done a bit of Irish dancing before falling in.
 They are always smiling honestly.
 A close second is the emerging joy as clients realise they can stand up, gain confidence and start to look around."

 Favourite Journey: "Exploring any new part of the coast, particularly if its with great people and a picnic.
 Portreath to Godrevy is particularly beautiful with its dramatic cliffs, sandy beaches and caves is stunning, it looks so different in different tides.
 All the better because it is only possible on very rare occasions."